yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

     ![Kubernetes](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/Ex2-Task1.19.png)

-### Task 3: Deploy a service using Kubernetes REST API
+### Task 3: Deploy a service using kubectl

-In this task, you will make HTTP requests using kubectl.
-These requests will deploy the web application using the REST API.
+In this task, deploy the web service using `kubectl`.

 1. Open a **new** WSL console.

-2. Create a text file in this directory called kubernetes-web.yaml using Vim and press the "i\" key to go into edit mode.
+1. Create a text file called web.deployment.yml using Vim and press the "i" key to go into edit mode.

-    vi kubernetes-web.yaml
+    ```bash

-    ```text
+    vi web.deployment.yml
     <i>
     ```

-3. Copy and paste the following text into the editor.
+1. Copy and paste the following text into the editor.

     **NOTE: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.**